Actions

 Minimize - Requests that the application minimizes itself.

 Set Focus To - Switches focus to the application.
-Good for if you want to use the Message Action to send a large amount of text to the 'active window'.
+Good for if you want to use the Message action to send a large amount of text to the 'active window'.

 2 - Fake a keystroke